CS-SI/Orekit/src/site/markdown/data/default-configuration.md

 and drop it in the data storage system Orekit is configured to use, without any change to the data file itself.

-Custom data formats can be used, see the [./custom-formats.html](Custom data formats) page.
+Custom data formats can be used, see the [Custom data formats](./custom-formats.html) page.

 ## Low level data handling in Orekit